sha620/flask-app-ecs/README.md

 kk# flask-app-ecssingh
-Simple flaskmmm app to be run on ECSmmmmmmmllllllll mm king
+Simple flaskmmm app to be mmmrun on ECSmmmmmmmllllllll mm king